MileHacker Logo

 Sausalito Ferry Service

 For a truly scenic arrival in Sausalito, consider using the local ferry services from San Francisco.
-This travel offers stunning views of the Bay and iconic landmarks.
+This travel offers stunning views of the Bay plus classic landmarks.

 Ferry Details

-• Regular ferry service operates daily between the Sausalito Ferry Terminal and two San Francisco locations: the San Francisco Ferry Building (downtown) and Pier 41 (Fisherman's Wharf).
+• Regular ferry service operates daily between the Sausalito Ferry Terminal and two Frisco locations: the San Francisco Ferry Building (downtown) and Pier 41 (Fisherman's Wharf).

 • This ferry ride offers a popular and picturesque way to travel, with views of the Golden Gate Bridge, Alcatraz, and the San Francisco skyline.

 • Two companies operate these routes: Golden Gate Ferry and Blue & Gold Fleet.
-Check their websites for current schedules and fares.
+Check their official websites for up-to-date schedules and travel costs.

 Cruise & Immigration Notes